hamburgcodingschool/FSC---Oct-2020---HTML/homework/homework-1/readme.md

 	* It should contain a Title `h1`
 	* It should contain some thumbnail images that represent each of the movies you want to showcase.
 	* That thumbnail should link to a html page, where you show the details of the specific movie.
-	* Style at will with CSS and add feel free to add any other components you feel may add to the users experience.
+	* Style at will with CSS
+	* Optional: Feel free to add any other components you like to improve the website
 * Movie Detail pages
 	* Create an html page for each of your movies.
 	* They should be similar in style but different in specific content.